Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Brides who skip the emergency kit have approximately a 70% chance of running into a fixable disaster they can't fix.

 Most bridal emergency-kit articles are 50-item lists of stuff you'll never use.
-We tested what bridal coordinators actually pull out of the kit on a real wedding day — six items account for almost every fix made.
+We looked at what bridal coordinators actually pull out of the kit on a real wedding day — six items account for almost every fix made.

 The 8 picks below are the ones planners and coordinators actually use, ranked by how often they save the day.
 Each one is under $30, verified live on Amazon, and the pre-built option (Pinch Provisions) covers the 21-item version if you'd rather buy than assemble.